AntoonGa/Chatbot_Streamlit_Docker/readme.md

 ## TDL
 - factorize streamlit code in object.

-- enable streaming mode to streamlit
+- Done: enable streaming mode to streamlit

 - enable changing llm on the fly (All Azure Models are currently okay, add one from AWS - Hugging Face and a local llm)

 - add an internet-search agent

-- add a document-search agent (any format, chroma/langchain vector similarity search)
+- add a document-search agent (any format, using chroma/langchain vector similarity search)

 - dynamic memory must be handled using a similarity search such as to drop irrelevent parts of the history

 - the streamlit text-input area must be cleared after the input is sent

+- run some codeprofiler test and speedup execution